Hunterrules0-0/qemu-corrupter/README.md

 # WHERES THE COMPILED VERSION YOU ASSHOLE.
 I DONT WANT TO SPEND 16 HOURS COMPILING THIS MYSELF JUST GIVE ME THE EXECUTATEABLE
 its in ./qemu/build/qemu-system-i386.

+# theres alot of security vurabilitys in this code
+yes.

 # how can I compile this myself
 the same way youd compile qemu normally. theres nothing different or no extra steps.
 Wanted this to be as simple as possiable